mariekeschouwstra/site/publications.md

 ## Upcoming

 Jennifer Culbertson, Marieke Schouwstra, Simon Kirby.
-From the world to word order: the link between conceptual structure and language. *PNAS* (under revision)
+From the world to word order: the link between conceptual structure and language. https://psyarxiv.com/v7be4/

 Sato, A., Schouwstra, M. Flaherty, M., Kirby, S. Iconicity in artificial sign language learning. *Language and Cognition* (under review).